Mike Nesbitt (American football)

-Mike Nesbitt is an American football coach and former player.
-He is currently the head coach of Ottawa University in Surprise, Arizona.
+Mike Nesbitt is an American college football coach and former player.
+He is the offensive coordinator and quarterbacks coach for Houston Christian University, positions he has held since 2025.
+He was the head football coach for Ottawa University in Surprise, Arizona, from 2017 to 2024.
 He served as the head football coach at West Texas A&M University from 2013 to 2016, compiling a record of 25–17.
 Nesbitt was the offensive coordinator for the Houston Cougars football team at the University of Houston at the start of the 2012 college football season.
 He previously served as the offensive coordinator at Stephen F. Austin State University, West Texas A&M, and Blinn College.
 His 2006 Blinn team won the NJCAA national championship, and his 2010 West Texas A&M team ranked second in the nation with an average of 529 yards per game in total offense.

 Playing career

 Nesbitt grew up in Belen, New Mexico, and played college football as a punter under head coach Dennis Franchione for the New Mexico Lobos.
 He averaged 45 yards a punt as a junior, the second highest in New Mexico school history.
 And as a senior, he "led the nation in net punting."

 After his college career, Nesbitt pursued a career in professional football.
 In June 1994, he signed a contract to play professional football for the New Orleans Saints.
 He was cut by the Saints in late August 1994.
 The following year, he was re-signed by the Saints in March 1995.
 He was again cut by the team in late August before the start of the regular season.

 In February 1996, he signed with the Minnesota Vikings.
 He was released before the start of the regular season.